debasish5452v/resume_analyser/README.md

 ## Note

 Make sure you have a valid Google API key with access to the Gemini Pro model.
-The application uses Gemini 1.5 Pro for analysis..
+The application uses Gemini 1.5 Pro for analysis.

 <img width="1365" height="602" alt="Screenshot 2025-09-08 144508" src="https://github.com/user-attachments/assets/5e497846-3116-4096-a5fd-e4d220d62bf5" />